 A carrier-neutral colocation data center is independent of the network operators and not owned by a single ISP.
 Out of this advantage, it offers enterprises multiple connectivity options, creating a fully redundant infrastructure.
 If one of the carriers loses power, the carrier-neutral data center can instantly switch servers to another online carrier.
 This ensures that the entire infrastructure is running and always online.
 On the network connection, a cross-connect is used to connect the ISP or telecom company directly to the customer's sub-server to obtain bandwidth from the source.
 This can effectively avoid network switching to increase additional delay and ensure network performance.

 Options and Flexibility

-Flexibility is a key factor and advantage for carrier-neutral data center providers.
+As businesses continue to grow, there is a need for colocation data center providers that offer scalability and flexibility.
+For carrier-neutral data center service providers, flexibility is another advantage.
 For one thing, the carrier neutral model can increase or decrease the network transmission capacity through the operation of network transmission.
 And as the business continues to grow, enterprises need colocation data center providers that can provide scalability and flexibility.
 For another thing, carrier-neutral facilities can provide additional benefits to their customers, such as offering enterprise DR options, interconnect, and MSP services.
 Whether your business is large or small, a carrier-neutral data center provider may be the best choice for you.